JawadElAmri/hangman/README.md

 I imported the random package allowing a word to be selected from the list at random with random.choice(word_list).
 The random word is assgined the varible word.
 The variable is printed.

 I created an input option for the player to start guessing the word ("Enter a single letter.").
 I made sure the input would prevent anymore more than a single alpbetical letter being entered.
-This was done by adding a try except block and using if statments. if len(guess) == 1 and guess.isalpha() :
+This was done by adding a try except block and using if statments.

+if len(guess) == 1 and guess.isalpha() :

             print("Good guess!")

             break

  else:

             print("Oops!
 That is not a vaild input.")

 The try except block is in a while loop to enrue the programme does not stop ruuning when an incorrect option is entered I then set it to catch exceptions as e and print e in order to catch other exceptions.

-To refactor my code I have renamed the following variables word_list to list_of_fruits, word to computer_choice and guess to player_guess
+To refactor my code I have renamed the following variables word to computer_choice and guess to player_guess